rixx/books.rixx.de/data/reviews/david-drake/the-legions-of-fire/index.md

 Roman, Norse, and Greek mythology, and mixes them very well.
 The level of attention paid to details and consistency is very nice.

-I felt that the characters were a bit on the two-adjective side if we're being generous, but I enjoyed them nonetheless – the honourable military youth, the clever, awkward son of a senator, the insecure, irascible daughter of a senator, the loyal clever servant etc etc. The second half of the book takes place in magic/dream worlds, and I felt those were weaker and more chaotic, and suffered from break-up-the-party syndrome.
+I felt that the characters were on the two-adjective side if we're being generous, but I enjoyed them nonetheless – the honourable military youth, the clever, awkward son of a senator, the insecure, irascible daughter of a senator, the loyal clever servant etc etc. The second half of the book takes place in magic/dream worlds, and I felt those were weaker and more chaotic, and suffered from break-up-the-party syndrome.
 Overall this was a fun and rewarding reading